emqx/emqtt/README.md

 ok = emqtt:disconnect(ConnPid).
 ```

-Not only the `client_id` can be passed as parameter, but also a lot of other options
+Not only the `clientid` can be passed as parameter, but also a lot of other options
  can be passed as parameters.

 Here is the options which could be passed into emqtt:start_link/1.